 All companies need to improve their corporate governance.
 And it goes without saying, because, in the absence of effective governance, companies tend to suffer in financial, legal and reputational aspects.
 From a risk’s perspective, there’s no higher risk to a company than poor governance.

-But companies have the option to undergo corporate governance training courses to improve their current situation.
+But companies have the option to undergo corporate governance course to improve their current situation.
 Such training elevates the companies governing aspects and helps lay down the groundwork for building up the reputation.
 Here are ten tips in which you can improve your corporate governance.

 1) Governance is not limited to compliance: